Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/Testing.md

 ## Manual Testing
-1. * Test: click on Login button
+1. * Test: click on Login button.
    * Expected result: taken to login screen.

-   * Result: pass
+   * Result: pass.

 2. * Test:click on Sign up form.
    * Expected: taken too signup form Create an account.
    * Result: pass.

 3. * Test: Home button navbar.
    * Expected: taken to home page.
    * Results: pass.

 4. * Test:Click Contact form.
    * Expected:to be brought to page, form filled out, submit.
    * Result: pass.

 5. * Test: Click Add Recipe.
    * Expected: To be brought to page.
    * Result: pass.

 6. * Test:Search bar searches recipe.
    * Expected: To be displayed with recipes.

-   * Result: pass
+   * Result: pass.

 7. * Test: Search invalid entry to display 404 error.
    * Expected: To be brought to 404error feedback.
    * Result: pass.

 8. * Test: Go back button on 404page.
    * Expected: to return to home.
    * Result: pass.

 9. * Test: Logout.
    * Expected: user to logout.

-   * Result: pass
+   * Result: pass.

 10. * Test: When user clicks a blog post.
     * Expected: To be brought into the posts info.
     * Results: pass.

 11. * Test: User deletes post they created.
     * Expected: post can only be deleted by the user/admin.
     * Results: pass.

 12. * Test: User can edit the post they created.
     * Expected: User can only edit the post they have created.
     * Result: pass.

-13. * Test: Next page button
+13. * Test: Next page button.

-    * Expected: to be brought onto next page of blof post's
+    * Expected: to be brought onto next page of blof post's.

-    * Result: pass
+    * Result: pass.

-13. * Test: likes/comments on posts
+13. * Test: likes/comments on posts.

-    * Expected: The admin has to verify like/comments on post when submitted
+    * Expected: The admin has to verify like/comments on post when submitted.

-    * Results: pass
+    * Results: pass.

-14.  * Test: websites name is clickable
+14. * Test: websites name is clickable.

-     * Expected: to refresh to home-page
+    * Expected: to refresh to home-page.
+    * Results: pass.

+15. * Test: if contact for gets sent to admin.
+    * Expected: admin gets email sent from contact for filled by user.
+    * Results: pass.

+16. * Test: User cannot delete a post they didnt create.
+    * Expected: To be not aloud to delete a post they did not create.
+    * Results: pass.

+17. * Test: When a user is not signed in can they view the contact/add recipe form.
+    * Expected: Not to be able to see the contact/add recipe form.
-     * Results: pass
+    * Results: pass.

 ## Lighthouse Test's